Brandon Vera: Personal life

-Vera's former wife, Kerry, is also a mixed martial artist who formerly fought for the now-defunct Strikeforce.
+Vera was married to Kerry Kasik, a fellow former mixed martial artist who fought for the now-defunct Strikeforce.
 She was featured on the second season of Oxygen's Fight Girls.
-In September 2014, Kerry filed for divorce.
+In September 2014, Kerry filed for divorce, which was finalized two years later.

-Vera started dating Jessica Craven and announced their engagement in April 2017.
-They wed on April 20, 2018 in Guam.
+Vera started dating Jessica Craven in 2016 and announced their engagement in April 2017.
+They wed on April 20, 2018, in Guam.
+Their son, Atreyu Timothy, was born on July 26, 2020.

-Vera has a tattoo on his back, inked in the Filipino writing system called Baybayin.
+Vera has a tattoo on his back, inked in the Filipino scribe, Baybayin.
 Clockwise, it reads mundo (earth), hangin (wind), apoy (fire) and tubig (water).

 While staying in the Philippines, he trained Filipino actor Richard Gutierrez in martial arts and was given a role as an assassin for Philippine primetime television show, Kamandag on the GMA Network.

 In the latter part of his training for UFC 89, Vera was reportedly held at gun point by two men attempting to rob the house in which he was staying.
 Vera stated that the incident did not affect his performance against Keith Jardine.

 In 2016, Vera revealed that he was relocating to the Philippines full time, to help grow the sport of mixed martial arts in his ancestral homeland.
-He has been working on opening a branch of Alliance MMA.
+He has been working on opening a branch of Alliance MMA Gym.
 Vera holds dual citizenship: American (by jus solis) and Filipino (by jus sanguinis).